deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18978/index.md

 ![](figures/figures_4_0.png)

-> 🔼 Figure 2 illustrates the overall architecture of Framer, detailing its interactive mode, autopilot mode, trajectory controlling branch, and video frame interpolation fine-tuning process.
+> 🔼 Figure 2 illustrates the architecture of Framer, showing its interactive mode, autopilot mode, trajectory controlling branch, and video frame interpolation fine-tuning process.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Framer supports (a) a user-interactive mode for customized point trajectories and (b) an 'autopilot' mode for video frame interpolation without trajectory inputs.
 During training, (d) we fine-tune the 3D-UNet of a pre-trained video diffusion model for video frame interpolation.
 Afterward, (c) we introduce point trajectory control by freezing the 3D-UNet and fine-tuning the controlling branch.